noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 ## classification_results.csv

-This file contains the classification results produced by the decision tree model.
+This file contains the classification results produced by the decision tree model for 63 groups in the evaluation section.

 Columns:
 - **group**: Group name